jenni-westoby/Julia_GPU_examples/docs/src/Vector_addition.md

 ```

 Since add! is now ready to run on a GPU, we have thus transformed add! from an ordinary function to a kernel.
-Isn't unnecessary terminology wonderful?
+Isn't terminology wonderful?

 Aside from now referring to add! as a kernel rather than a function, the only thing that has changed between the CPU and GPU version of add! is the addition of this line: